 - 1. Hold a baccalaureate degree from a regionally accredited college or university - 2.
-Admission to the Graduate College: - A. Official transcripts from all colleges and universities attended - B. Recommendations from three individuals familiar with your work experience - C. Writing sample - D. Completion of student profile form - E. Cumulative GPA of 2.70 with a 3.0 in education courses OR score of 33 or higher on the Miller Analogies Test. - F. Demonstrated English proficiency.
+Admission to the Graduate College:

+- A. Official transcripts from the university where student received degree - B. Recommendations from three individuals familiar with your work experience - C. Writing sample - D. Completion of student profile form - E. Cumulative GPA of 2.70 with a 3.0 in education courses OR score of 33 or higher on the Miller Analogies Test. - F. Demonstrated English proficiency.
 A Minimum TOEFL score of 550 is required for student born in countries where English is not the language of the home - 3.
-Completed application for admission to Graduate College - 4.
-Payment of application fee
+Completed application for admission to Graduate College